Silvie Huijben, PhD

 Honorary lab members

 These talented young lab members play a vital role in keeping the creative juices of the PI flowing and the mind sane.
-They’ve since grown quite a bit, but don’t look as adorable anymore in lab coats.
+They’ve since grown quite a bit and unfortunately don’t look as adorable anymore in lab coats.

 Huijben lab group pictures